How do I become a mediator?

 Tip 2: Get trained as a mediator on a quality course

-Despite my cynicism – it is quite important to obtain good quality mediation training.
-Yet again, you must make a choice, do you want to practice as labour mediator, divorce mediator, and civil courts annexed mediator or a commercial mediator?
+There is a steady growth of mediation work, and it is quite important to obtain good quality mediation training.
+Yet again, you must make a choice, do you want to practice as labour mediator, divorce mediator, specialised mediator and civil court mediator or a commercial mediator?

 Training providers and standards are currently not regulated by legislation.
 DISAC has been established to voluntarily regulate the standards of training in civil mediation.
 NABFAM does the same for family mediation and the CCMA establishes its own criteria for its training in labour mediation.
 At present, the CCMA, along with some universities, has piloted a certificate program that is of excellent quality.
 It is now possible to acquire your training as a CCMA commissioner through a university and then apply to the CCMA when positions are available.
 The university programs are a joint initiative and will be recognized training for the CCMA, without requiring additional in-house training.
 Click here for the Wits Law School, Mandela Institute course.

 The standards applied by DISAC and NABFAM are internationally recognized and have slowly been accepted as the standard for mediation training through various ways by the government.
-For example, the Rules of Court Annexed Mediation has adopted the standards developed by DISAC, without adopting DISAC as a body.
-So if you are looking for mediation training, make sure it complies with a quality standard that will be recognized.
+Leading service providers have adopted the standards developed by DISAC.
+The potential for regulated standards exists with the proposed mediation law.
+Thus if you are looking for mediation training, make sure it complies with a quality standard that will be recognized.

 Tip 3 – Choose where you get trained as a mediator carefully